-- Switches are like CPUs, though we got more than 100 computer brands, the CPUs always come from Intel and AMD.
-The situation is similar here.
-The most popular switch manufacturer is Cherry.
-And Logitech, Razer made their own switches for their own keyboards.
+- Switches are like CPUs in that, despite there being over 100 computer brands, the CPUs typically come from only two manufacturers, Intel and AMD.
+Similarly, in the keyboard industry, the most popular switch manufacturer is Cherry.
+However, companies like Logitech and Razer have also started making their own switches for use in their keyboards.

 - All my keyboards are blue switch keyboards.

-- Any differences between Logitech switch and Cherry switch?
-I tried both in blue and brown, as far as I can tell there are (almost) no differences.
-Cherry ones are slightly more smooth but it might just be because I’m used to Cherry ones.
+- Any differences between Logitech switches and Cherry switches?
+I have tried both in blue and brown, and as far as I can tell, there are almost no differences.
+Cherry switches are slightly smoother, but it might just be because I’m used to Cherry ones.